 The Life Cycles

 The life cycle is a term used in almost every introduction to ASP.NET.
-This makes sense, because it’s absolutely important for the whole understanding and right usage of ASP.NET.
+This term is absolutely important for a complete understanding and the correct usage of ASP.NET.

 To break things down we can divide the different life cycles into three parts: